arnaud-lb/php-memory-profiler/INTERNALS.md

 # Memprof internals

-Memprof counts memory blocks allocated by PHP functions.
-It does so by hooking in memory allocation functions, and linking newly allocated blocks to the currently called function.
+Memprof tracks the amount of memory allocated by PHP functions.
+It does so by hooking in the memory allocator in order to keep track of which function allocated a block.

+## Data structures

+Three main structures allow to track the memory of the program:

+- `frame`: Allocation informations about one particular call path.
+- `allocs_set`: As the name doesn't suggest, this is a map from memory addresses to informations about one particular allocation.
+- `alloc`: A struct representing one particular allocation.
+It's a linked list item.

-## Call frames
+### Call frames

-In order to link allocations with function calls, we maintain a tree of structures representing current and past function calls.
-We call them *frames*, and they are defined as follows:
+We want to know how much memory was allocated by each call stacks.
+This structure represents exactly this information:

     /* a call frame */
     typedef struct _frame {